QiyuanY/expKDHR/README.md

 The basic environment is Ubuntu 18.04 so that torch-1.5.0+cu102 can fit our experiment.

-THe main aim of this experiment:
+The main aim of this experiment:
 >Ablation learning
 >
 >Homogeneous build contrastive learning